shukriadams/discord-giveawaybot/README.md

 - Your bot needs to know which channel you'll be broadcasting giveaways in.
 Go to the channel you want to use and write "@BOTNAME channel" where BOTNAME is whatever name you gave your bot.
 - That's it, you're set to go.

-## Known issues

-The bot can handle a maximum of 100 participants per giveaway.
-Anyone above that 100 will be ignored - this is a limitation in Discord's API, and will be fixed when Discord fixes their API.
-As a workaround, a giveaway will automatically end when it reaches 100 participants.

 ## Additional config